Discover how easily agentic AI can enhance your business productivity.

 Another application of AI in HR is the hiring process, where AI-powered automation can reduce the time spent on manual resume reviews and improve the quality of hires.
 At Softbank, AI-driven automation transformed key talent acquisition processes, leading to an 85% reduction in hours spent on recruitment evaluation.

 Marketing operations and content creation represent one of the top early adoption areas of generative AI within enterprises.
 Marketing teams can use AI to analyze customer data and behavior, helping create targeted advertising campaigns that resonate with specific market segments, driving higher conversion rates and ROI.
 For consumer brands, AI can be implemented for sentiment analysis to monitor social media conversations and customer feedback, enabling real-time adjustments to marketing strategies based on public perception.
+Beyond campaign optimization, marketing teams are also increasingly using AI agents for localization to streamline multilingual content creation, reduce costs, and ensure consistency across global markets.

 Key Benefits of Enterprise AI